dunglas/frankenphp/docs/config.md

 			file <path> # Sets the path to the worker script. num <num> # Sets the number of PHP threads to start, defaults to 2x the number of available CPUs. env <key> <value> # Sets an extra environment variable to the given value.
-Can be specified more than once for multiple environment variables.
+Can be specified more than once for multiple environment variables. watch <path> # Sets the path to watch for file changes.
+Can be specified more than once for multiple paths.
 		}
 	}
 }